 BEFORE you take ANY action, you need to determine if the animal is, in fact, injured or abandoned.
 Well-meaning humans often interfere in wildlife situations that would have turned out better if left alone.
 (Mother Nature usually knows what she's doing.)
 A fledgling bird can easily be mistaken for a hurt or stranded baby.
 An opossum who is merely "playing 'possum" until the coast is clear can look like an animal at death's door.
-Finding a nest of baby bunnies is alarming, until you realize Mom has to go out for dinner once in awhile and will return when she's done foraging.
+Finding a nest of baby bunnies is alarming, until you realize Mom has to go out for dinner once in a while and will return when she's done foraging.
 Animals fledge and go out on their own at different rates.
 Some animals may look like babies to you, but in their minds they are ready for their chance in the world!

 If, after consulting with one of these agencies, you still need assistance, we may be able to help.
-(For instance, if you are instructed to bring the animal to one of their facilities and do not feel comfortable handling this on your own, we can possibly assist.)
+(For instance, if you are instructed to bring the animal to one of their facilities and do not feel comfortable handling this on your own, we can assist.)
 There may be other ways we can help in these situations.
 Simply give us a call, and we'll see what we can do.
-(A fee for travel may be incurred.)
+(A fee for travel and/or services may be incurred.)

-(Abused and neglected horses, cows, goats, pigs, ducks and other farm animals)
+(Abused and neglected horses, cows, goats, pigs, ducks, and other farm animals)

 480 Joseph’s Road